japl-lang/JustAnotherJAPL/docs/bytecode.md

 - `0xF` -> nil*
 - `0xA` -> nan*
 - `0xB` -> inf*
+- `0x0` -> Identifier
-- `0x01` -> Number
+- `0x1` -> Number
-- `0x02` -> String
+- `0x2` -> String
-- `0x03` -> List literal (An heterogeneous dynamic array)
+- `0x3` -> List literal (An heterogeneous dynamic array)
-- `0x04` -> Set literal  (An heterogeneous and unordered dynamic array without duplicates.
+- `0x4` -> Set literal  (An heterogeneous and unordered dynamic array without duplicates.
 Mirrors the mathematical definition of a set)
-- `0x05` -> Dictionary literal  (An associative array, also known as mapping)
+- `0x5` -> Dictionary literal  (An associative array, also known as mapping)
-- `0x06` -> Tuple literal (An heterogeneous, static array)
+- `0x6` -> Tuple literal (An heterogeneous, static array)
-- `0x07` -> Function declaration
+- `0x7` -> Function declaration
-- `0x08` -> Class declaration
+- `0x8` -> Class declaration
-- `0x09` -> Variable declaration.
+- `0x9` -> Variable declaration.
 Note that constants are replaced during compilation with their corresponding literal value, therefore they are represented as literals in the constants section and are not compiled as variable declarations.
 - `0x10` -> Lambda declarations (aka anonymous functions)